Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 Day 12 — Lisbon/Setubal

 Travel by coach to the town of Setúbal, located in a prominent wine-producing area.
 Learn about Portugal’s wine-making traditions on a visit to the historic Jose Maria da Fonseca wine caves.
 Tour the manor house, the Fonseca family residence until the 1970s, and venture into the century-old wine cellars.
-Sit down to a lunch and a tasting of the estate’s famous wines.
-Upon your return to Lisbon, the evening is at leisure.
+Sit down to lunch and a tasting of the estate’s famous wines.
+Upon your return to Lisbon, the evening is free of planned activities.
 (L)

 Day 13 — Lisbon/Óbidos

-Experience the medieval magic of Óbidos, a walled medieval town situated among vineyards an hour north of Lisbon.
-Visit its castle and defensive city wall, hearing the colorful legends associated with the town, and take a walk along narrow, cobblestoned streets lined with blue-trimmed, whitewashed houses.
+Experience the magic of Óbidos, a walled medieval town situated among vineyards an hour north of Lisbon.
+Visit its castle and defensive city wall, and hear the colorful legends associated with the town.
+Stroll along narrow, cobblestoned streets lined the charming blue-trimmed, whitewashed houses typical of this part of Portugal.
 Return to Lisbon for a free afternoon.

 Day 14 — Lisbon